-Alcoholic hepatitis (AH) is a more severe form of ALD.
+Alcohol-related hepatitis (AH) is a more severe form of ALD.
 In addition to fat accumulation, there is inflammation of the liver.
-As a result, the liver is scarred, which is known as fibrosis.
+As a result, the liver can become scarred, which is known as fibrosis.
 If AH progresses, cirrhosis may develop.
 The severity of AH can range from mild to severe, and it can occur suddenly.
 Mild AH is reversible if a person stops drinking.
 If drinking continues, severe AH may cause serious complications including liver failure and death.

 What causes ALD?

-Alcoholic liver disease is caused by drinking more alcohol than the liver can process.
-How much that is depends on the amounts and frequency of alcohol use.
+Alcohol-related liver disease is caused by drinking more alcohol than the liver can process.
+How much that is depends on the individual and the amount and frequency of alcohol use.
 Before discussing how much alcohol may cause ALD, here are standard measurements used in the United States to measure the amount of alcohol in drinks.
 A standard drink contains about 14 grams of alcohol.
 This is equivalent to:

 - 12 ounces of regular beer